Also known as Food Server, Food Service Worker, Kitchen Runner, Room Server, Room Service Server, Tray Server

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Food Server tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Food Server tend to value Relationships, Support, and Working Conditions.

-Lastly, Food Servers somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Food Servers somewhat value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Food Servers must consistently demonstrate qualities such as attention to detail, self-control, and stress tolerance.
+In order to perform their job successfully, people who work as Food Servers must consistently demonstrate qualities such as self-control, stress tolerance, and attention to detail.

 Below, you'll find a list of qualities typically required of Food Servers, ranked by importance: